AndyObtiva/ultra_light_wizard/README.md

 Enhancements
 ============

 If you are interested in having enhancements implemented, please report via a GitHub issue, describing the problem, providing use case examples, and suggesting solutions to implement.
-I'd be happy to implement as part of paid work if needed ASAP using the [https://www.codementor.io/andymaleh](CodeMentor platform).
+I'd be happy to implement as part of paid work if needed ASAP using the [CodeMentor platform](https://www.codementor.io/andymaleh).

 License
 =======